refugee8888/ALKfred_parser/ARCHITECTURE.md

 No foreign keys will be used in staging tables.

 Analytics will be handled by pandas until other databases than CivicDB or Bioportal will be ingested.
 Then we'll move to PySpark.
+We'll also start using PostgreSQL for warehousing and dbt core for transformations.
+Maybe Airflow for rochestration at first.

-The end game: data storage, transformation, analytics and orchestration will be handled by Databricks which seems to be the popular choice for futurre ML/AI learniming integration.
+The end game: data storage, transformation, analytics and orchestration will be handled by Databricks which seems to be the popular choice for future ML/AI learning integration.